ziap/ziap.github.io/content/blog/prng/index.md

 - Statistical quality: Some default PRNG, such as `rand()` in C, or even the aforementioned MT19937, failed to pass statistical tests.
-Passing doesn't mean that the PRNG is good, but failing means that it generates biased output, and may tamer with the behavior of the algorithm using it.
+Passing doesn't mean that the PRNG is good, but failing means that it generates biased output, and may tamper with the behavior of the algorithm using it.

 - Reproducibility: I want to be able to control and reproduce the output of algorithms using PRNG.
 This means controlling both the PRNG implementation and